p-adema/alg-heur/src/README.md

 * `algorithms` has the algorithms to solve the problem
 * `classes` has classes to represent the problem and its solutions
 * `graphs` has functions to visualise algorithms and their solutions
+* `statistics` has functions to generate data for visualisations
 * `defaults.py` has some default run configurations for algorithms